-- → For marking and recording measurements. - → Use as a finger gauge for drawing lines parallel to an edge.
+- → For marking and recording measurements.

+- → Keep the point sharp and chisel shaped.

+- → Use as a finger gauge for drawing lines parallel to an edge.

 Measuring tape

 A flexible strip of steel divided into millimetres, centimetres and metres.
 Common lengths used by carpenters are 5m and 8m.